One might think the Knowledge Bird had flown the coop. Not so much. But, I did fly Stateside to spend last week in the office with my Zendesk homies.

 The city itself is a lot to take in, too.
 In only a couple of blocks, from the office to Union Square, you can witness everything from homelessness to Macy’s.
 But so strong is the calling, to tech entrepreneurs from all over, that they’ll throw a few clothes and a laptop in a backpack and commit three months or more to working hard on their startup, scheduling meeting after meeting, and sleeping in their cheap Tenderloin hotel with a shared bathroom.
 Then wake up the next day to hit the keys again, chasing the dream and looking for the next VC opportunity.

 When you walk through the city, the signs of “tech boom” are everywhere.
-Digital Zynga billboards, a huge Mailchimp painted on the side of a building, and I could swear I passed a guy on Third street with a pair of Google Glass(es) on his head.
+Digital Zynga billboards, a huge Mailchimp painted on the side of a building, and a guy on Third street wearing Google Glass(es).

 It’s insane that so many ideas, so much opportunity, and so much success could be incubating in one city when the same technology these startups are building on is what makes our communities and our knowledge work have global reach.
 But it all comes down to the face-to-face and the feel of a handshake.
 And for a startup, San Francisco is the only place you can possibly plan to be.